inhoi/Causal-Inference/README.md

 ## Potential Outcomes and Average Treatment Effect

-- Potential Outcomes Framework: This approach considers every possible outcome that could result from a particular treatment or action for an individual.
+- Potential Outcomes : This approach considers every possible outcome that could result from a particular treatment or action for an individual.

 $Y_{i}$  the observed outcome variable for unit i.